 Cybercrime is the fastest growing crime on the planet and poses one of the biggest threats to businesses.
-Yet, many businesses of all sizes, sectors and industries fail to implement the correct security measures right for their organisation and risk their business falling in the hands of hackers.
+Yet many businesses of all sizes, sectors and industries fail to implement the correct security measures for their organisation and risk their business falling in the hands of hackers.
 This is a big risk to take!
 From the significant rise in phishing attacks and the targeting of your employees, to the vast adoption of AI and sheer number of IoT devices, the implementation of the GDPR, spyware, malware and weak links in your supply chains to name but a few; overlooking security is no longer an option.
-UKFast security experts have teamed up with cybersecurity specialists and partner, Secarma, to provide you with a FREE whitepaper to discuss the latest security threat landscape in 2019 and beyond, and how you can protect your business against them.
+UKFast security experts have teamed up with cybersecurity specialists and partner organisation, Secarma, to provide you with a FREE whitepaper to discuss the latest security threat landscape in 2019 and beyond, and how you can protect your business against the ever-changing threats.

 On 23rd June 2016, 51.9% of the British population voted to leave the European Union (EU).
 Almost a year later, Article 50 was triggered by the government, setting in motion the procedures for the UK’s exit from the EU.
 After a two year negotiation process, and much uncertainty, the Brexit deadline is set for 31st October 2019.
 How will this deadline affect your business’ data?
 What should you be doing in the months leading up to the deadline to best protect your data, remain compliant with the GDPR and stay as safe as possible from cybercriminals?
 UKFast breaks down Brexit in terms of data protection and security, providing expert advice on how you can prepare and clarifying the facts around Brexit’s effect on your organisation’s data.